Men's Singles

 Aaron Chia & Soh Wooi Yik v Kang Min Hyuk & Seo Seung Jae

 Our title winners: Aaron Chia and Soh Wooi Yik.
 We hope we haven’t cursed them, Aaron visited Central Sports last March so we’re big fans.
-They’re Malaysian heroes and we’d just love to see the celebrations if they can defend the title.
+They’re Malaysian heroes and we’d love to see the celebrations if they can defend the title.

 Women's Doubles